flomesh-io/osm-edge-docs/content/en/docs/guides/certificates.md

 Refer to the [cert-manager demo](/docs/demos/cert-manager_integration) to learn more.

-#### Configure OSM with cert-manager
+#### Configure osm-edge with cert-manager

-In order for OSM to use cert-manager with the configured issuer, set the following CLI arguments on the `osm install` command:
+In order for osm-edge to use cert-manager with the configured issuer, set the following CLI arguments on the `osm install` command:

 - `--set osm.certificateProvider.kind="cert-manager"` - Required to use cert-manager as the provider.